cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 Enable/Disable search on a node ...............................

-The JMX feature allows to exclude/include a node from distributed search while still receiving CQL write, repairing or rebuilding its elasticsearch indices, by setting the following attributes on the JMX Bean ``org.elasticsearch.node:type=node``
+The JMX feature allows excluding/including a node from distributed search while still receiving CQL write, repairing or rebuilding its Elasticsearch indices, by setting the following attributes onto the JMX Bean ``org.elasticsearch.node:type=node``

 .. cssclass:: table-bordered